miohtama/vvv/docs/source/integration.rst

 You may want to skip precommit hook when you commit to Git when you are intentionally committing bad code or you want to skip runnign validators::

-  git commit --no-verify "Those validator hooks prevent me committing crappy code, damn it!"
+  git commit --no-verify -m "Those validator hooks prevent me committing crappy code, damn it!"

 More info